mariadb-corporation/MaxScale/Documentation/Tutorials/Filter-Tutorial.md

 ## Filter Examples

-The filters that are bundled with the MaxScale 1.0 GA release are documented separately, in this section a short overview of how these might be used for some simple tasks will be discussed.
-These are just examples of how these filters might be used, other filters may also be easily added that will enhance the MaxScale functionality still further.
+The filters that are bundled with the MariaDB MaxScale are documented separately, in this section a short overview of how these might be used for some simple tasks will be discussed.
+These are just examples of how these filters might be used, other filters may also be easily added that will enhance the MariaDB MaxScale functionality still further.

 ### Log The 30 Longest Running Queries